romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### Day 1: Herbeira massif (September 30<sup>th</sup>, full day)

-The day focusses on the *Herbeira* massif, which is the largest and most lithologically heterogeneous ultramafic massif of the Cabo Ortegal Complex (**Fig_map-herbeira**).
-It will be split into two main parts.
+This first day focusses on the *Herbeira* massif, which is the largest and most lithologically heterogeneous ultramafic massif of the Cabo Ortegal Complex (**Fig_map-herbeira**).
+It is split into three parts:

-- In the morning, we will first walk approx. 1 km from the *Vixía Herbeira* lookout along the edge of the *Herbeira* cliffs to get an overview of the lithological diversity of actual cliffs in much more accessible outcrops.
+- In the morning, a 1-km walk from the *Vixía Herbeira* along the edge of the *Herbeira* cliffs, providing an overview of the lithological diversity of the cliffs in more accessible outcrops.
-- After lunch at a nearby lookout in the *Uzal* peridotite massif (15-min drive), we will do a 2-km return walk along a dirt road to observe some of the intriguing features that occur near the tectonic contact onto granulites to the SW and reach the harzburgites that dominate the inland part of the massif, as well as of the other two massifs of the complex (*Limo* and *Uzal*).
+- Lunch at the *Chao do Monte* lookout in the *Uzal* peridotite massif (15-min drive)
+- In the afternoon, a 2-km return walk along a dirt road to observe some intriguing features in the SW part of the massif.

 <img src="cabo-ortegal/fieldguide_figures/map-herbeira.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_map-herbeira**.
 Interpretative geological map of the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), and references therein) showing (**a**) sheath-fold deformation cross-cutting lithological contacts and (**b**) the THF-related area surrounding the gradual contact between dunites and harzburgites, along the axial surface of the synform (see **Stop 1.7**).
 Fault lines correspond either to strike-slip faults (continuous lines) or contacts (thrust patterns) with granulites.
 Cross sections sampled by Girardeau _et al._, (1989) and Tilhac _et al._, (2016) are numbered 1-3 with the corresponding synthesic log shown for section 2.
 Note that the synformal structure of the massif is partly conditionned by the dunite body mapped along the SE boundary of the massif (Puelles _et al._, 2012).
 Outcrops that support the existence of this dunite are mostly limited to the area of the *Mina David*, an open pit mine exploited by *Pasek Minerales*.
 The extracted material indeed has a homogeneous content of 37 % MgO (Caballero _et al._, 2009) consistent with dunite compositions measured in the cliffs area ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 Yet, it is also reported with a relatively high Opx content (Baragaño _et al._, 2019), which suggests that the protolith may actually harzburgitic, unless it relates to the incorporation of pyroxenite layers.
 The extracted material, so-called "dunite HT", is combined with periclase to produce high-temperature solid solutions which served as a refractory material in thermal power plants, steel manufacture and other applications.